nalgeon/nalgeon/README.md

 Hi!
 I'm Anton, Python/Golang developer and SQLite enthusiast.
 I work on open-source projects, teach courses, and [blog](https://antonz.org/) about programming.

+I'm also writing a book - **[SQL Window Functions Explained](https://antonz.org/sql-window-functions-book/)**.
+It's a clear and visual introduction to the topic, so check it out if you've ever struggled with SQL windows.

 <!--
 **nalgeon/nalgeon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.